Diseases & Conditions

 - A warm sensation

-In order to determine whether your injury is a burner or stinger, your doctor will discuss your symptoms and how the injury occurred.
-Imaging tests, such as x-rays, magnetic resonance imaging (MRI) scans, and nerve studies are not usually needed.
+To determine whether your injury is a burner or stinger, your doctor will discuss your symptoms and how the injury occurred.
+Imaging tests, such as X-rays, magnetic resonance imaging (MRI) scans, and nerve studies are not usually needed.

 A more extensive examination is needed if you have any of the following symptoms: